Learning to Optimize by Differentiable Programming: Differentiable Programming for Optimization

+Assuming $\mathrm{rank}(A)=p$, any feasible point for $Ax=b$ can be parameterized as $x = Fz + u$, where $u$ is a particular solution satisfying $Au=b$ and $F \in \mathbb{R}^{n \times (n-p)}$ is an orthonormal basis for the null space of $A$.
+Substituting this into the objective eliminates the equality constraints \cite{recht2024art, wright2022optimization}:

-where nonnegativity is enforced by projecting \(Fz + u\) onto \(\mathbb{R}_+^n\) after each gradient update.
-The basis \(F\) is computed once via SVD~\cite{klema1980singular}, after which optimization proceeds over the unconstrained variable \(z\), making the approach efficient and fully compatible with PyTorch’s gradient-based solvers.
+The basis $F$ can be computed once via Singular Value Decomposition (SVD)~\cite{klema1980singular}, after which optimization proceeds over the reduced variable $z$.
+In practice, the nonnegativity constraint can be handled using projected, penalty-based, or reparameterization techniques, enabling compatibility with gradient-based solvers in PyTorch.